Anne Fransen Fund 2019 Project Announced

 To be eligible for the Anne Fransen Fund, your application must meet the following criteria:

-2. To be eligible, membership fees must be fully paid to the current year (including January to December 2017).
+2. Membership fees must be fully paid to the current year (including January to December 2019).

-7. Applicants must be free from unethical practices, including financial and legal issues that may affect the legal status of the organisation or the continuation of the membership of Consumers International.
+7. Applicants must be free of unethical practices including financial and legal issues that may affect the organisation’s legal status or their continuing eligibility for Consumers International membership.

-8. Overhead and indirect costs (location, food, travel, staff and volunteers) must not exceed 40% of the budget.
+8. Overhead and indirect costs (i.e. venue, food, travel, staff and volunteer costs, etc) do not represent more than 40% of the budget.